ygorelik/ydk-gen/sdk/cpp/README.md

 For YDK installation it is recommended to use script `install_ydk.sh` from `ydk-gen` git repository.
 The script detects platform OS, installs all the dependencies and builds complete set of YDK components for specified language.
 The user must have sudo access to these locations.
-Make sure the `sudo` package is installed on your platform prior to the YDK installation procedure.

 The YDK extensively uses Python scripts for building its components and model API packages (bundles).
 By default the YDK uses Python system installation.